 - 10 to 20 – Medium Risk

-- More than 20 – Low Risks
+- More than 20 – Low Risk

-However, if you do fall into Medium or High this doesn’t necessarily mean IR35 applies to you (i.e. you are inside IR35), it just means that based on the test you are more likely to be considered by HMRC if investigated to be inside.
+However, if you do fall into Medium or High this doesn’t necessarily mean IR35 applies to you or that you are inside IR35.
+It just means that – based on the test – you are more likely to be considered by HMRC if investigated to be inside IR35.
 The true outcome will require far more work by HMRC along with a thorough investigation.

 SJD Accountancy has a wealth of knowledge in reviewing contracts for their IR35 status and can offer a free verbal IR35 contract review.